Sun-Lab-NBB/ataraxis-base-utilities/README.md

 - Supports Windows, Linux, and OSx.
 - Loguru-based Console class that provides message and logging functionality.
+- Frequently re-implemented utility method, such as a method that ensures the parent directory of a file path exists.
 - Pure-python API.
 - GPL 3 License.
 ___